How to Use This Price Tracker

-Ethereum’s market capitalization is found by multiplying the current number of coins in existence — over 120 million — with Ethereum’s price at a given time.
-As Ethereum’s price fluctuates, which it does frequently, so too does its market capitalization.
-In the past few weeks, Ether’s price has been between around $2,800 and $3,200, which translates into a significant range in market capitalization:
+Ethereum’s market capitalization is found by multiplying the current number of coins in existence — over 120 million — with ethereum’s price at a given time.
+As ethereum’s price fluctuates, which it does frequently, so too does its market capitalization.
+In the past few months, Ether’s price has been between around $1,200 to $1,800, which translates into a significant range in market capitalization:

 Frequently Asked Questions

 Despite the challenge of predicting the price of a volatile cryptocurrency, the experts we spoke with generally have a long-term bullish outlook on Ethereum.
 A recent Ethereum prediction by Bloomberg intelligence analyst Mike McGlone has it ending the year between $4,000-$4,500.
 But how high might it go from there?
 That will depend on several factors that could contribute to its long-term value.

 The price of Ether held above $3,000 throughout the week of April 18, though the price can fluctuate widely from day-to-day or even hour-to-hour.

 Depending on the crypto exchange, you can invest in Ethereum and other popular cryptocurrencies with as little as $1.